Stevo5o/OCA-Java-Programmer/README.md

 - R Invoking a method using a reference of the class
 - I Invoking an inherited method

+The first concrete subclass of an abstract class must implement all abstract methods of the superclass.

 [Flashcards](http://www.cram.com/user/ConchubhairtheWhiteFox)

 [Controlling Access to Members of a Class](http://docs.oracle.com/javase/tutorial/java/javaOO/accesscontrol.html)